 The Terraces Wine is one of the best values in all of Napa Valley, both with the price of their wines and their wonderful educational and affordable hillside tour.
 A winery like this is why it really pays to do your homework ahead of time and hit some of the smaller more personalized wineries.
-Our first visit to the property a number of years ago was at the last minute (this winery is owned by Timm & Sharon Crull) and Sharon was gracious enough to give us a tour and a tasting in the midst of her hectic schedule.
+Our first visit to the property a number of years ago was at the last minute (this winery is owned by Timm & Sharon Crull), and Sharon was gracious enough to give us a tour and a tasting in the midst of her hectic schedule.

-Although the property has been planted to grapes since 1881, the first vintage of the Terraces wine was in 1985 by the founder of the Terraces Winery, Wayne Hogue (died in 2013 at 89).
-Hogue purchased 22 acres of land in 1974 from the previous owners, the Werle family who had owned this property since 1920.
+Although the property has been planted to grapes since 1881, the first vintage of the Terraces wine was in 1985, a Zinfandel by the founder of the Terraces Winery, Wayne Hogue (died in 2013 at 89).
+Hogue (an investment consultant from San Francisco) purchased 22 acres of land in 1974 from the previous owners, the Werle family who had owned this property since 1920.
 An existing old Zinfandel vineyard produced grapes which were sold to Caymus Winery in the early 1980s.
-Charlie Wagner, owner of Caymus at the time encouraged Wayne to produce his own wine so he did with the 1985 vintage of Zinfandel.
-In 1991 he built The Terraces Winery on site.
-And in 1993 Timm and Sharon purchased the adjacent Quarry Hill Vineyard and through a partnership with Beringer Winery began replanting the vineyards (the grapes were sold to Beringer for some time) and in 2001 purchased The Terraces Winery and property – creating two contiguous properties.
+Charlie Wagner, owner of Caymus at the time encouraged Wayne to produce his own wine so he did with the 1985 vintage of Zinfandel, and it was at Caymus winery where Hogue made the first commercial wines bottled under the Terraces label.

 Timm was born in Cincinnati and moved several times in his youth – the family followed his father Timm F (Sr) as his career ascended at Carnation (eventually serving as president of the company) and later as president and chief executive of Nestle USA Inc. Timm graduated from the University of California, Berkeley in engineering and economics, worked for 10 years at IBM, founded Watermark Press, a graphic arts business in San Francisco and discovered his love of food and wine while living in Berkeley.
 He became a home winemaker, later took enology classes at Napa Valley College and is now the winemaker for The Terraces.
-He is very hands-on focused and guests often see him around the property tinkering with machines or involved in his metal and wood working hobbies.
+He is very hands-on focused, and guests often see him around the property tinkering with machines or involved in his metal and wood working hobbies.
 Sharon grew up in Los Angeles, also graduated from UC Berkeley, then from Hastings Law School and practiced law for a number of years.

-Both Timm and Sharon absolutely love what they are doing and it shows with the TLC they give to their property and to their wines.
+Both Timm and Sharon absolutely love what they are doing, and it shows with the TLC they give to their property and to their wines.

 Note the colorful cows that are “grazing” on the vineyard hillsides along this part of the Silverado Trail.
 These have certainly been conversation pieces for many visitors to the valley who drive past their vineyards.
 Timm purchased one of the cows from the Kansas City Painted Cow Parade a number of years ago (supporting charity) and then they decided why not stop with one cow – so they purchased another one.

 The Terraces property encompasses 110 rolling hillside acres, much of which is planted to vineyards – the majority of the grapes are sold to several other Napa wineries, as of our latest update to this review, Nickel & Nickel and Frank Family.
 However, the Crull’s make about 4,000 cases of wine from what they consider to be from the best vineyards on the property (and from other vineyards outside of the Napa Valley).
-4,000 cases is not a lot in the world of wine and typically demand far outpaces their supply.
+4,000 cases are not a lot in the world of wine and typically demand far outpaces their supply.
 This location is on the site of a 125+ year old quarry – this stone was used in many older buildings in the nearby town of St. Helena including for use in the prominent Culinary Institute of America at Greystone building just north of St. Helena.

 One must reserve a tour ahead of time as they are not open to the general public.
 Tours are available seven days a week.
 A locked gate is at the base of their driveway off of the east side of Silverado Trail and visitors will be paged in or given the gate code at the time of your appointment.

-Typically their assistant winemaker, hospitality host or sometimes Timm or Sharon will drive you around in a 4wd “mule” cart; this vehicle is well-suited for attacking the steep slopes of the property.
-If you are on a tour with Timm its a great experience as he will explain in depth a lot of the viticulture that goes into making excellent wine.
+Typically, their assistant winemaker, hospitality host or sometimes Timm or Sharon will drive you around in a 4wd “mule” cart; this vehicle is well-suited for attacking the steep slopes of the property.
+If you are on a tour with Timm it’s a great experience as he will explain in depth a lot of the viticulture that goes into making excellent wine.
 He will actually take you out in the vineyards for individualized tours.
 It is not often you find this type of individualized vineyard and property in Napa.
 The upper part of the property including the higher vineyard blocks feature picturesque views of the valley looking over to the western Mayacamas mountains.

 The Terraces released their first vintage of wine in 1985.
 Tasting is above the winery in a modern tastefully decorated room – which feels like walking into someone’s home.
+The collection of interior art is somewhat eclectic including a beautiful milk carton piece created by Angwin based (Howell Mountain), NBC Pottery.

 Numerous fruit trees are planted on the property including a number of persimmon, pear, peach and apple trees.
 They use the apples to make apple cider – for many years producing hard cider for their own enjoyment.
 More recently began producing a hard sparkling apple cider for their wine club members (bottled up in Lake County to the north – only about 100 cases were produced during their inaugural release).
-Bee hives are also kept on site and native grasses have been introduced.
+Beehives are also kept on site and native grasses have been introduced.

 Timm and Sharon are both “burners” meaning they are avid Burning Man enthusiasts and books and other decorations relating to this annual event held in the deserts of Nevada (north of Reno) are on display in the tasting room.